 David Karp and Marco Arment took this concept and created the first ever website based around it, launching it on 1st November 2007.

 Tumblr statistics affirm that there was an increase in blog accounts of nearly 50 million this year alone.
-In January 2018, there were 391 million registered blog accounts, while in October that number climbed up to reach 441.4 million registered Tumblr bloggers.
+In January 2018, there were 392 million registered blogs, while in January 2020 that number climbed up to reach 488.1 million.

 4. Tumblr Inc. has $15.1M in annual revenue.